~ By J. Alex Sherrer

-One type of diagramming technique is called casual loop diagrams (CLD).
-Using circular arrows and labels, casual loop diagrams show causes-and-effects, relationships and time delays for the components of systems.
+One type of diagramming technique is called causal loop diagrams (CLD).
+Using circular arrows and labels, causal loop diagrams show causes-and-effects, relationships and time delays for the components of systems.

 Let's look at an example and see how it can be diagrammed.

 Example: Arinn likes to say busy, so when she has free time she volunteers for additional projects at work, and because of those additional projects, she's working a lot of overtime.
 But Arinn also wants to study the PMBOK and pass the PMP examination.
 The more time she spends studying the more she desires to pass since she doesn't want the time she's invested to be wasted.
 And the more she worries, the more she's concerned that she isn't spending enough time studying, so she wants to devote more time to it.